DHHS Logo Department of Health and Human Services

 • Community involvement involves the community through public meetings, health fairs, public awareness notices, etc.

 • Education for the public or for health care providers.
-For example, education may include special training sessions at hospitals for doctors and nurses or development and distribution of fact sheets to affected community members.
-Specific educational activities for each site are planned, based on public health concerns and potential health effects.
+For example, education may include special training sessions at hospitals for doctors and nurses, or development and distribution of fact sheets to affected community members.
+Specific educational activities for each site are planned based on public health concerns and potential health effects.

 • Health studies are specific studies of people living near or working at the site being evaluated.
 Health studies often make use of past health records, medical tests and surveys.
+A health consultation may recommend conducting a health study.

 • Research.
 Sometimes we do not know enough about the health effects of a hazardous chemical.
-A health consultation may recommend that additional studies or chemical specific research be done.
+A health consultation may recommend that additional studies or chemical-specific research be done.

-• Cleanup .
+• Cleanup.
 All staff work closely with environmental agencies, recommending cleanup actions, reviewing cleanup plans, and communicating risks and protective measures to impacted residents.

 We want to hear from people who live near or work at a site we are evaluating.
 Input from local community members helps to identify: